jaronvg/SprinklerSystem/README.md

 3. Open the file in the "OnboardCode" folder called "firstTest.ino".
 4. Make sure the Arduino Uno is connected via USB to flash the program to the device.

-The following shows the pinout of the hardware devices used:
+The pinout used will be provided ASAP.